 - She worked with private businesses and organizations to distribute masks to people experiencing homelessness.

-Cara also fought to keep St. Alexius Hospital operational during bankruptcy proceedings.
-It is one of the few health care providers easily accessible to residents of the 20th Ward.
+- Cara fought to keep St. Alexius Hospital functioning during the crisis.
+It is one of the few health care providers easily accessible to 20th Ward residents.